Mixtera: A Data Plane for Foundation Model Training: Evaluation

-\textbf{ADO algorithm performance overview.} \Cref{tab:eval-downstream-ado} shows the performance of all models and mixtures for a checkpoint after 15\,k and 30\,k steps.
+\textbf{ADO algorithm performance overview.} \Cref{tab:eval-downstream-ado} shows the performance of all models and mixtures for the final checkpoint after learning rate cooldown.
 We mark in bold the best value within a model/step group.
-In contrast to Jiang et al.~\cite{Jiang2024ADO}, we find that on the 162M model, the default mixture is quite competitive across benchmarks.
-For the final checkpoint (30\,k), ADO achieves the best (lowest) perplexity on both SlimPajama and The Pile, but it does not consistently beat the static mixtures as reported in the ADO paper.
-However, analysis of the textual outputs reveals that the quality of generated text from this small model is limited across all configurations.

-For the larger 1B model, ADO is particulary strong on the intermediate checkpoint, which shows an improvement in time-to-accuracy.
-For the final checkpoint, on some benchmarks, the static mixtures perform on-par or marginally better than ADO, but on others, such as HellaSwag, ADO clearly beats the static mixtures.
+Generally, ADO beats the static mixtures across all downstream benchmarks.
+On 1.6B, it also has the best (lowest) perplexity on both SlimPajama and The Pile, while on 3.6B, the static mixtures have slightly lower perplexity.
+This shows that ADO leads to better performance for downstream tasks across scales, and demonstrates the usage of a dynamic mixing algorithm in \mixtera.

-On the 3B model, ADO beats the static default mixture on both checkpoints across all benchmarks.
-While Jiang et al.~\cite{Jiang2024ADO} report that ADO performs best on the smaller scale model, we find that ADO performs better on larger models.
-Since ADO's official repository is tightly coupled with the training framework, even after corresponding with the authors, we were not able to identify the root cause of this, partly also because their code is bound to training on specific cloud instances.
-This shows that a common codebase for data mixing decoupled from the training framework is beneficial and help developers integrate the latest algorithms into their setups (\Cref{sec:status_quo}).
+Jiang et al.~\cite{Jiang2024ADO} report that on the 1.6B model, ADO sometimes performs worse than static mixtures, which we do not confirm.
+Since ADO's official repository is tightly coupled with the training framework, even after corresponding with the authors, we were not able to identify the root cause of this, partly also because their code is bound to training on specific cloud instances. \mixtera{} decouples the training framework from the mixing algorithm, which helps developers port existing algorithms to their setups (\Cref{sec:status_quo}).

-\textbf{Performance over time.} To demonstrate how different tasks behave over the training, we show the performance of the 1B model on HellaSwag, OpenBookQA, and ARC-Easy for all training checkpoints in~\Cref{fig:bm-over-time-1b}.
+\textbf{Performance over time.} To demonstrate how different tasks behave over the training, we show the performance of the 1.6B model on HellaSwag, OpenBookQA, and ARC-Easy for all training checkpoints in~\Cref{fig:bm-over-time-1b}.
 Every benchmark exhibits different behavior.
-For HellaSwag, we can clearly see that ADO consistently increases its margin over the static mixtures.
-For OpenBookQA, ADO performs well especially in the intermediate checkpoints, and the static mixtures greatly improve towards the end.
-For ARC-Easy, all mixtures behave similarly.
-This motivates future research on data mixing using \mixtera.
-For example, we might be able to use intermediate evaluations instead of loss to dynamically adjust the mixture.
+For HellaSwag, ADO consistently increases its margin over the static mixtures.
+For OpenBookQA, ADO performs similarly to the natural mix in the intermediate checkpoints, and benefits a lot during the learning rate cooldown.
+For ARC-Easy, the mixtures perform similarly, with ADO having a small edge.
+This motivates future research on data mixing using \mixtera--for example, we might be able to use intermediate evaluations instead of loss to dynamically adjust the mixture.